permadao/Permaswap/README.md

 cp run_example.sh run.sh
 ```

-Fill in your MySQL DSN / ECC private key/ Genesis tx in run.sh
+Fill in your MySQL DSN / ECC private key / Genesis tx in run.sh

+ECC private key is a ethereum account private key, which is used to sign router's tx posted to everpay

 ```
 source run.sh